Public Safety Education

 In response to such feelings among the residents of Fresno, the Fire Department has made it possible for you to “Ride-Along” in a Fire Department unit, with members of the Fire Department.

 We sincerely hope that by offering such a program, we may improve the state of understanding that exists between our members and the public.

 Please feel free to ask any questions, for it will only be through improved communications with each other that this goal can be reached.

-HOW OFTEN CAN I RIDE?
+HOW OFTEN CAN I PARTICIPATE IN A RIDE-ALONG?

-CAN I BRING A CAMERA?
+CAN I BRING A CAMERA/USE MY CELLPHONE CAMERA?